Stratos

 • All totals are shown in USD before tax.
 Public list pricing can differ from invoice pricing because of credits, private discounts, support plans, taxes, and currency conversion.

-• Only compute and OS/license cost lines are included in totals.
+• Compute, OS/license, block storage, enabled file or object storage, and enabled managed Kubernetes control-plane cost lines are included in totals.

-• Storage, networking, DNS, load balancers, Kubernetes, managed databases, backups, observability, support, and private discounts are excluded.
+• Networking, DNS, load balancers, managed databases, backups, observability, support, and private discounts are excluded.

 • Compute hours are normalized across every provider.
 The default is 730 h/mo; custom monthly hours can model scheduled resources such as 200 h/mo, and selecting 744 h/mo applies the same 31-day month basis to AWS, Azure, GCP, and OCI.